Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model

 We will focus on a specific functional of a complex BRWM, the random integer known as \textit{nodal number}

+where $|\cdot|$ denotes the cardinality of a set.
 Here, $\D$ is a fixed, sufficiently well-behaved domain (see Definition \ref{prop_of_domain}).
 The basic regularity properties of the nodal number are discussed in Subsection \ref{s.introduction.ss.nodal_number}.
-In \cite{NPR19}, Nourdin, Peccati and Rossi characterised high-energy ($k\to \infty$) fluctuations of the nodal number in the one-energy ($k\equiv K$) planar BRWM.
+In \cite{NPR19}, Nourdin, Peccati, and Rossi characterised high-energy ($k\to \infty$) fluctuations of the nodal number in the one-energy ($k\equiv K$) planar BRWM.
 Our inquiry revolves around a natural question: how does the model's behavior evolve with the introduction of a second parameter ($k\not\equiv K$)?
-In order to study this question we will consider sequences of pairs of wave-numbers $(k_n,K_n)_{n\in\mathbb{N}}$ such that $2\leq k_n \leq K_n <\infty$, and analyse fluctuations of the corresponding nodal numbers
+In order to study this question, we will consider sequences of pairs of wave-numbers $(k_n,K_n)_{n\in\mathbb{N}}$ such that $2\leq k_n \leq K_n <\infty$, and analyse fluctuations of the corresponding nodal numbers